 Tips for Adding Fruits and Vegetables to Your Diet

-- Bagel or English muffin topped with whole fruit jam or onion and tomato or cucumber and cream cheese
+- Top a bagel or English muffin with whole fruit jam, onion and tomato, or cucumber and cream cheese

-- Glass of tomato juice with a spear of celery
+- Try a glass of tomato juice with a celery stick

-- Bake a sweet potato (microwave on high for 5-8 minutes) and top with black beans
+- Bake a sweet potato and top with black beans

 - Stir fresh fruit into yogurt